How to Edit Your Photos Like a Pro in Adobe Lightroom

 Once the photos have been imported, Lightroom will create a smart collection called "Previous Import" to show each photo imported.
 From here, I switch to the full-size preview and review each one.
 Lightroom lets you pick or reject pictures, so I mark each dud photo as rejected using the X key on the keyboard.
 A dud photo is anything blurry, out of focus, with a terrible composition or something I otherwise don't want to keep.
 I will pick pictures using the P key for the best photos that I want to continue processing.
 I'll keep the rest of the images but not do anything for now.

 Once I have gone through all the photos in the import, I will change the filter to show me all the photos I rejected.
 Then, I'll delete them from the Lightroom catalogue and the disk.
-There is no point in keeping those, as they are unrecoverable and take up disk space.
+There is no point in keeping those; they are unrecoverable and take up disk space.

 I will then change the filter to show my picked photos and proceed to the next step of my Lightroom workflow.